 Princeton Capital Corporation, a Maryland corporation, was incorporated under the general laws of the State of Maryland on July 25, 2013, with its principal office located in Princeton, New Jersey.
 We are a non-diversified, closed-end investment company that has filed an election to be regulated as a business development company ("BDC"), under the Investment Company Act of 1940, as amended (the "1940 Act").
-As a BDC, we expect to annually qualify and elect to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
-The Company did not meet the requirements to qualify as a RIC for the 2015, 2016 and 2017 tax years and expects to be taxed as a corporation under Subchapter C of the Code.
+As a BDC, our goal is to annually qualify and elect to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
+The Company, however, did not meet the requirements to qualify as a RIC for the 2016, 2017, and 2018 tax years and expects to be taxed as a corporation under Subchapter C of the Code for those years.
 We invest primarily in private small and lower middle-market companies through first lien loans, second lien loans, unsecured loans, unitranche and mezzanine debt financing, often times with a corresponding equity investment.
 Our investment objective is to maximize the total return to our stockholders in the form of current income and capital appreciation through debt and related equity investments.